 Flat Rate Non-Dependant Deduction introduced

-From 1 April 2019 there will be just two levels of non-dependant deduction where there used to be five, of either £0.00 or £5.00 per week.
+From 1 April 2019 there are two levels of non-dependant deduction where there used to be five, of either £0.00 or £5.00 per week.

 Council Tax Reduction capped at Council Tax Band D

-From 1 April 2019 the maximum amount of council tax reduction that anybody can receive will an amount the same as Council Tax Band D. From 1 April 2019 to 31 March 2020 the maximum is £37.94 per week.
+From 1 April 2019 the maximum amount of council tax reduction that anybody receives will an amount the same as Council Tax Band D. From 1 April 2020 to 31 March 2021 the maximum is £39.47 per week.

 The maximum you will receive will depend on your council tax liability but cannot be greater than the capped amount.